kwojcicki/kwojcicki.github.io/_posts/2019-07-29-OPENFAAS-WORKSHOP-2.md

 * Deploying and calling custom functions

 Using your favorite language (will use python in this example) we are going to build a word count function.
-That will take in sentences and return a json objet with keyvalue pairs that hold the word and occurrence
+That will take in sentences and return a json object with keyvalue pairs that hold the word and occurrence

 ```bash
 faas new --lang python3 wc
 ```
 This will generate a folder called wc in your pwd and a wc.yml.
 Inside the wc folder you will see a `requirements.txt` + `handler.py`.
 The `handler.py` contains a single method handle(req) which is your entrypoint.

-one can directly call the handle method by appending the following to `handler.py`
+One can directly call the handle method by appending the following to `handler.py`

 ```python
 if __name__ == '__main__':
     print(handle("hello world asd hello"))
 ```

-then call the function as follows
+Then call the function as follows

 ```bash
 kwojcicki@ubuntu:~/workspace/openfaas-workshops$ python3 ./wc/handler.py